Camila Cabello Cozys Up To Shawn Mendes After He Hints They Kissed

 “She was such a great writing partner,” Shawn gushed of Camila.
 “I barely had to speak and she knew exactly what I meant.”

 Mendes then went on to claim that he sees Cabello shooting to superstardom following her split with Fifth Harmony last year as she embarks on her solo career.

 “It would take a big force to stop her from taking over the world,” he said.

 Shawn’s sweet words about Camila hit the headlines just hours after the twosome reunited for a sweet Snapchat photo, which got fans once again speculating that the two could be dating.

-Camila posted a sweet photo of herself and Shawn to Snapchat on February 15, just one day after Valentine’s Day, teasing fans in the caption that she and the musician were “reunited at Dr. Nasseri’s.”
+Camila posted a sweet photo of herself and Shawn to Snapchat on February 15, just one day after Valentine’s Day.
+The singer teased fans in the caption that she and the musician were “reunited at Dr. Nasseri’s.”

-The photo and Mendes’s sweet gush over Cabello once again sparked the dating rumors that have bombarded the couple for years, as fans of the musicians were sent into meltdown over their most recent interactions.
+The photo and Mendes’s sweet gush over Cabello once again sparked the dating rumors that have bombarded the couple for years.
+Fans of the musicians were sent into meltdown over their most recent interactions.

 “I wish Camila and Shawn would date.
 Hot couple alert,” Twitter user @SHAWMILAasf tweeted of the two, while @shinemila wrote, “Ok but for real can Camila and Shawn date, like I know they’re best friends and all but f*****g dateee.”